-- (1) 2021 is updated for the provisional purchase price allocation included in the 3Q22 results (refer to our 2Q23 financial results furnished to the SEC on Form 6-K). - (2) Finance costs consist of interest expense and loan facility fees on borrowings, the unwinding of the discount on our decommissioning liability, realized and unrealized net foreign exchange losses arising from financing arrangements and net realized and unrealized and unre - (3) Withholding tax primarily represents amounts withheld by customers in Nigeria and paid to the local tax authority.
+- (1) 2021 is updated for the provisional purchase price allocation included in the 3Q22 results (refer to our 2Q23 financial results furnished to the SEC on Form 6-K). - (2) Finance costs consist of interest expense and loan facility fees on borrowings, the unwinding of the discount on our decommissioning liability, realized and unrealized net foreign exchange losses arising from financing arrangements and net realized and unrealized net foreign exchange gains arising from financing arrangements and net realized and unrealized net foreign exchange from financing arrangements and net realized and unrealized and unrealized net foreign exchange gains arising from financing arrangements and net realized and unrealized and unrealized and unrealized and unrealized gains from valuations of financial instruments. - (3) Withholding tax primarily represents amounts withheld by customers in Nigeria and paid to the local tax authority.
 The amounts withheld may be recoverable through an offset against future corporate income tax liabilities in the relevant operating company.
-Revenue withholding tax receivables are reviewed for recoverability at each reporting period end and impaired if not forecast to be recoverable - (4) Represents non-cash charges related to the impairment of property, plant and equipment and related prepaid land rent on the decommissioning of sites. - (5) Represents credits and expense related to share-based compensation, which vary from period to period depending on timing of awards and changes to valuation inputs assumptions - Represents insurance claims included as non-operating incom - 7) Other costs may include aborted transaction costs; redundancy costs; acquisition start-up costs; site safety, structural integrity and compliance review costs; non-recurring professional and consultancy fees related to financing and/or restrictions placed on bank accounts; SOX and/or IFRS 16 implementation costs; consultancy, facility set up and other related expenses for the Group's finance transformation program; and escrow amounts received relating to the IHS Towers NG Limited acquisition - 8) Other income may include remeasurement of contingent consideration liability related to business combinations; one-off termination fees received from customers; and tax indemnity receipt from a seller relating to a prior acquisition - We incur capital expenditures in relation to the maintenance of our towers, which is non-discretionary in nature and required in order for us to optimally run our portfolio and to perform in line with our service level agreements with customers.
+Revenue withholding tax receivables are reviewed for recoverability at each reporting period end and impaired if not forecast to be recoverable - (4) Represents non-cash charges related to the impairment of property, plant and equipment and related prepaid land rent on the decommissioning of sites. - (5) Represents credits and expense related to share-based compensation, which vary from period to period depending on timing of awards and changes to valuation inputs assumptions - Represents insurance claims included as non-operating incom- - 7) Other costs may include aborted transaction costs; redundancy costs; acquisition start-up costs; site safety, structural integrity and compliance review costs; non-recurring professional and consultancy fees related to financing and/or restrictions placed on bank accounts; SOX and/or IFRS 16 implementation costs; consultancy, facility set up and other related expenses for the Group's finance transformation program; and escrow amounts received relating to the IHS Towers NG Limited acquisition - 8) Other income may include remeasurement of contingent consideration liability related to business combinations; one-off termination fees received from customers; and tax indemnity receipt from a seller relating to a prior acquisition - 9) We incur capital expenditures in relation to the maintenance of our towers, which is non-discretionary in nature and required in order for us to optimally run our portfolio and to perform in line with our service level agreements with customers.
 Maintenance capital expenditures includes the periodic repair, refurbishment and replacement of tower and power equipment at existing sites to keep such assets in service. - (10) Corporate capital expenditures, which are non-discretionary in nature, consist primarily of routine spending on information technology infrastructure - (11) Excludes the cost of right-of-use assets resulting from leases accounted for under IFRS 16 - (12) ROIC is a measure not presented in accordance with IFRS